trinsic-id/issuer-reference-app/README.md

  - go to the Streetcred [developer portal](https://developer.streetcred.id) and create an account

- - Create a sandbox subscription
+ - In the Subscriptions tab, create a sandbox subscription

- - Add a subscription key
+ - In the Keys and Secrets tab, add a subscription key.

 - Paste your subscription key and access token into your .env file